 Although I grew up on a farm and loved it, my adult years consisted of the typical, urban lifestyle.
 I lived in a 4-plex, had a tiny front lawn that overlooked the street, shopped for my groceries and worked a 8-5 desk job.

-While I certainly had “country cravings” from time to time, I thought it was time to grow up and become a “normal” adult.
-To lead a life that didn’t involved tractors, fresh eggs and home grown veggies!
+While I certainly had “country cravings” from time to time, I thought it was necessary to grow up and become a “normal” adult.
+To lead a life that didn’t involved tractors, farm fresh eggs and dirt-crusted veggies!

 I had accepted and settled into this new reality when my health took a sudden plunge.
 A debilitating disease swept through my body and the life I had built began to slip through my fingers.
-First the job, then my social world and finally, it began to affect not only my energy but also mind and motor skills.
+First the job, then my social world and finally, it affected not only my energy but also mind and motor skills.

 My world literally crumbled around me.
 And when I finally received a diagnosis, I realized the crumbled bits were going to become my new normal.